Logic

 enumerate non-enumerable types (like auto traits).
 In general, floundering

-just means that we can't know any more answers about a Goal
+just means that we can't know any more answers about a Goal, for some

 Answers